-All of the Plan's investments are in the State of New Jersey Cash Management Fund ("CMF").
+All of the Plan's investments are in the State of New Jersey Cash Management Fund (the "CMF").
 The New Jersey Division of Investments manages the CMF, which is available on a voluntary basis for investment by State and certain non-State participants.
 The CMF is considered to be an investment trust fund as defined in GASB Statement No. 31, Certain Investments and External Investment Pools.
-The CMF invests in U.S. Government and Agency Obligations, Commercial Paper, Corporate Obligations and Certificates of Deposit.
+The CMF invests in U.S. government and agency obligations, commercial paper, corporate obligations and certificates of deposit.
 Units of ownership in the CMF may be purchased or redeemed on any given business day (excluding State holidays) are the unit cost of value of \$1.00.
 Participant shares are valued on a fair value basis.
 The CMF pay interest to participants on a monthly basis.

-Discount Rate - The discount rate used to measure the OPEB Liability at June 30, 2019 was 3.50%.
+Discount Rate - The discount rate used to measure the OPEB liability at June 30, 2020 was 2.21%.
 This represents the municipal bond return rate as chosen by the State.
 The source is the Bond Buyer Go 20-Bond Municipal Bond Index, which includes tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher.
 As the long-term rate of return is less than the municipal bond rate, it is not considered in the calculation of the discount rate, rather the discount rate is set at the municipal bond rate.

-Health Care Trend Assumptions - For pre-Medicare medical benefits, the trend is initially 5.7% and decreases to a 4.5% long-term trend rate after eight years.
-For post-65 medical benefits, the actual fully-insured Medicare Advantage trend rates for fiscal year 2020 are reflected.
-The assumed post-65 medical trend is 4.5% for all future years.
-For prescription drug benefits, the initial trend rate is 7.5% and decreases to a 4.5% long-term trend rate after eight years.
+Health Care Trend Assumptions - For pre-Medicare medical benefits, the trend is initially 5.6% and decreases to a 4.5% long-term trend rate after seven years.
+For post-65 medical benefits, the actual fully-insured Medicare Advantage trend rates for fiscal year 2021 through 2022 are reflected.
+The rates used for 2023 and 2024 are 21.83% and 18.53%, respectively, trending to 4.5% for all future years.
+For prescription drug benefits, the initial trend rate is 7.00% and decreases to a 4.5% long-term trend rate after seven years.

-Sensitivity of the net OPEB Liability to Changes in the Discount Rate
+Sensitivity of the Net OPEB Liability to Changes in the Discount Rate

-The Fire District's proportionate share of the net OPEB liability as of June 30, 2019, the Plan's measurement date, calculated using a discount rate of 3.50%, as well as using a discount rate that is 1% lower or 1% higher than the current rates used, is as follows:
+The net OPEB liability, calculated using a discount rate of 2.21%, as well as using a discount rate that is 1% lower or 1% higher than the current rate used, is as follows:

-1% Decrease (2.50%) Di Current iscount Rate (3.50%) 1% Increase (4.50%) Fire District's Proportionate Share of the Net OPEB Liability \$ 840,304.00 \$ 726,747.00 \$ 634,467.00
+1% Current 1% Decrease (1.21%) D iscount Rate (2.21%) Increase (3.21%) Fire District's Proportionate Share of the Net OPEB Liability \$ 1,221,657.00 \$ 1,033,366.00 \$ 884,317.00

-Sensitivity of the net OPEB Liability to Changes in the Healthcare Cost Trend Rates
+Sensitivity of the Net OPEB Liability to Changes in the Healthcare Cost Trend Rate

-The Fire District's proportionate share of the net OPEB Liability as of June 30, 2019, the Plan's measurement date, using a healthcare cost trend rates that are 1% lower or 1% higher than the current healthcare cost trend rate used, is as follows:
+The net OPEB liability, using a healthcare cost trend rate that is 1% lower or 1% higher than the current healthcare cost trend rate used, is as follows:

-1% Decrease althcare Cost rend Rates 1% Increase Fire District's Proportionate Share of the Net OPEB Liability \$ 613,285.00 \$ 726,747.00 \$ 871,487.00
+1% Decrease He ealthcare Cost Trend Rate 1% Increase Fire District's Proportionate Share of the Net OPEB Liability \$ 855,111.00 \$ 1,033,366.00 \$ 1,266,793.00